singlestore-labs/singlestoredb-extension-sentiment/README.md

 ## Building

-All the artifacts you need to use this extension should already be included pre-built in this repo.
+The `load_*` scripts in this repo should be sufficient to load the pre-built extension into SingleStore.
 However, if you wish to rebuild it, do the following.

 1. Install Rust and Cargo
 2. Install the Rust `wasm32-wasi` target